lara-martin/NLP-class/index.md

 If you are struggling because of the material or having difficulties completing the assignments on time, please [reach out to Dr. Martin](mailto:laramar@umbc.edu) rather than copying another student or looking up answers online.
 We can come up with a solution to help you out before you feel like you need to resort to cheating.

 Plagiarism or any sort of cheating is not tolerated in this class.
 All work submitted must be your own (or, if permitted, with partners---see [Collaoration Policy](#collaboration-policy).
 If you are allowed external sources on an assignment, please be sure to cite your source!
 This includes Large Language Models (LLMs): Please see [the next section](#generative-ai) for our policy specific to ChatGPT and other generative AI.
 Remember, reusing your own work from a different class is not permitted; this is self-plagiarism.
+If it is determined that you have violated the academic dishonesty policy, the instructor may impose a penalty up to and including failure of the course and reporting to the appropriate undergraduate or graduate administrative bodies.
-If you are suspected of cheating, plagiarism, or other forms of academic dishonesty, your case will be brought to the attention of the Undergraduate Academic Conduct Committee or Graduate Council Grievance Committee and may result in an F in the course, depending on the Committee’s decision. **Your first offense will result in at least a 0 (zero) on the assignment.** If you would like more information on what constitutes as academic dishonesty, please consult [https://academicconduct.umbc.edu/](https://academicconduct.umbc.edu/).
+If you would like more information on what constitutes as academic dishonesty, please consult [https://academicconduct.umbc.edu/](https://academicconduct.umbc.edu/).

 #### Generative AI
 If you use ChatGPT (or similar chatbots or AI-based generation tools), you must describe exactly how you used it, including providing the prompt, the original generation, and your edits.
 This applies to prose, code, or any form of content creation.
 Not disclosing is an academic integrity violation.
 If you do disclose, your answer may receive anywhere from 0 to full credit, depending on the extent of substantive edits, achievement of learning objectives, and overall circumvention of those objectives.